-Bob Ross, host of PBS's "The Joy of Painting," would have turned 70 today.
-He left a legacy of a quiet but deeply-felt love for his art.
+Born Oct.
+29, 1942, Bob Ross, host of PBS's "The Joy of Painting," would have turned 70 today.
+When he died July 4, 1995, he left a legacy of a quiet but deeply-felt love for his art.

 He may not have been as world famous as Picasso or as acclaimed as Van Gogh, but Bob Ross had something other artists didn't.